The bleach fumes make Angelica Castaneda’s eyes burn, but watery eyes are better than her children falling ill because of mold.

 About the series

-This is the first of an ongoing series that explores inequality – and how Hurricane Harvey exposed the gap between the people who could afford to rebuild and everyone else.
-This article was produced as a project for the University of Southern California Center for Health Journalism’s National Fellowship.
-It was also made possible by the nonprofit Report for America, which deploys emerging journalists in local newsrooms like the Victoria Advocate.
-This project will be available in both English and Spanish through a partnership with Revista de Victoria.
+After Hurricane Harvey, obstacles to rebuilding are often hidden from those who aren't facing them: “The mentality is ‘I’m OK, so everybody else must be OK,’” said Kim Pickens, a case manager helping people recover.
+Hidden in Plain Sight will explore inequality – and how Harvey exposed the gap between the people who could afford to rebuild and everyone else.
+This project was produced with the support of USC Center for Health Journalism’s National Fellowship and Report for America, which deploys emerging journalists in local newsrooms like the Victoria Advocate.
+This project is available in Spanish through a partnership with Revista de Victoria.

 Tell us your story